Fiske Receives Spain’s Frontiers of Knowledge Award

 Susan Fiske was named a winner of the 12th edition of the BBVA Foundation Frontiers of Knowledge Awards in Social Sciences.
 She received her award at a Sept.
 22 ceremony in Spain.
 The Frontiers of Knowledge Awards are Spain’s version of the MacArthur Foundation Fellowship.

-Fiske, Higgins Professor of Psychology and Public Affairs at Princeton University’s Woodrow Wilson School of Public and International Affairs, was recognized for a book she co-authored in 1984, which is now in its sixth edition.
+Fiske, Higgins Professor of Psychology and Public Affairs at Princeton University’s Princeton School of Public and International Affairs, was recognized for a book she co-authored in 1984, which is now in its sixth edition.
 The book, “Social Cognition from Brains to Culture,” founded the field of social cognition research.

-“The book has quite a bit of relevance to our current situation with Covid-19,” Fiske said.
+“The book has quite a bit of relevance to the situation with COVID-19,” Fiske said.
 “We all depend on other people, now more than ever, and the book describes how people make sense of other people, forming impressions, in order to interact with them.”